 Documentation

-ROS documentation is a mix of a wiki system, a question and answer forum, and autogenerated documentation for the code.
+ROS documentation is a mix of a wiki system, a question and answer forum, and autogenerated documentation of the code.
 Unfortunately, because the documentation is in the form of a wiki, it is often incomplete and out of date.
-The autogenerated documentation is up to date, but not often very helpful because the code itself is not documented.
+The autogenerated documentation is up to date, but not often very helpful because the code itself is not annotated with comments.
 As a result, much of the autogenerated documentation is little more than a list of available methods and a link to the source code.
 The lack of documentation means that reading and understanding the source code is a must before using most ROS packages.

 Reusability of PR2 Software